-It is with a sense of amazement I share these life saving tips.
+It is with a flavor of amazement I share these life saving tips.

 I say amazement for I never imagined I would be imprisoned in a Job with a Boss From Hell.

 I appreciate there are times in life when you can't do better.
 When you can't escape and learn how to cope.

 You develop traits which turn a horrible situation into a sit-com.
-Traits which make you divert from the anger and frustration powerlessness provokes, to mirth.
+Traits which make you divert from the anger and frustration that powerlessness provokes, to mirth.

 The ability to survive and nearly thrive under the most pressured conditions teaches invaluable lessons.